-FCMAT has developed its Accounting Controls Risk Analysis (also found in Appendix F) to evaluate key indicators that may help a county office of education determine whether a fiscally accountable or fiscally independent school district, as defined by Education Code sections 42647 and 42650, has adequate accounting controls to maintain the status of fiscal accountability or independence.
+FCMAT has developed the Fiscally Accountable/Independent Risk Analysis (also found in Appendix E) as a management tool to evaluate key indicators that may help a county office of education determine whether a fiscally accountable or fiscally independent school district, as defined by Education Code Sections 42647 and 42650, has adequate accounting controls to maintain the status of fiscal accountability or independence.
 This analysis should be conducted at least annually to ensure ongoing compliance.

-A fiscally accountable or fiscally independent district should continually monitor its accounting controls to ensure ongoing compliance with the requirements prescribed in Education Code sections 42647 and 42650.
+A fiscally accountable or fiscally independent district should continually monitor its accounting controls to ensure ongoing compliance with the requirements prescribed in Education Code Sections 42647 and 42650.
 A lack of adequate controls may indicate the need for possible revocation of a district's fiscally accountable or fiscally independent status.
 A county office should consider using this assessment in tandem with FCMAT's Fiscal Health Risk Analysis (FHRA).
-Both analysis tools can be found at www.fcmat.org and in Appendix C.
+Both analysis tools can be found at www.fcmat.org and in Appendix B.